| The charade of education reform

 focused resources, they are unable to solve the problem of not educating their

+children, there must be real consequences.
 So, again, children are at the mercy of their schools and not guaranteed a decent

 education.
 They will be experimented on until the school can actually discover how